ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourtown/layout.md

 # First Layout

-> TODO:  (emre), do we have pictures, ... lets make it nice
+> TODO:  (emre), waiting for layout render from Zia